PixelBeardAgency/gantt-view/README.md

 ![Gantt Example](/assets/example.png)

-All that is required is a `GanttDataController` and a `GanttView` widget.
-The `GanttDataController` is responsible for providing the data to the `GanttView` and the `GanttView` is responsible for displaying the data.
+All that is required is a `GanttDataController` and a `GanttChart` widget.
+The `GanttDataController` is responsible for providing the data to the `GanttChart` and the `GanttChart` is responsible for displaying the data.

-There are basic theming options available for customising the look and feel of the `GanttView`, such as changing how rows look, and if headers should be displayed.
+There are basic theming options available for customising the look and feel of the `GanttChart`, such as changing how rows look, and if headers should be displayed.

 ```dart
 GanttChart(